pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** The `.sign()` method takes three arguments.
 Describe each argument in your own words, using the above code as an example.

 * **Your Answer:**
+payload - Which in this case is the guest id. options - How long we want the sign in to expire.
+MYSECRETPASSCODE - The signature of the secret passcode
 ---

 - [ ] Right now our secret is not so secret.
 Add a new environment variable to your `nodemon.json` file that stores the secret code.
 Then, use it in your `auth.js` file. _NOTE: Make sure to restart your server!_